PROV-029: Faculty Appointment Types and Titles

 - Faculty Titles

-Defines types of faculty appointments (tenured, tenure-track, non-tenure-track, joint, and courtesy) and the titles that may be used for various appointments.
+Defines types of academic faculty appointments (tenured, tenure-track, academic general faculty, joint, courtesy, and visiting) and the ranks and titles that may be used for various appointments.

 There are no terms that require definition.

 The following types of academic faculty appointments, ranks, and titles may be used at the University of Virginia.
 Faculty members are normally appointed within the University’s schools.
 In certain circumstances, they may be appointed in a unit reporting to the executive vice president and provost (hereafter “provost”) or the president.
 Such hires require the advance written approval of the provost.
 In this policy, all references to schools/deans are intended to refer also to units/unit heads that employ faculty members.
 All references in this policy to “department” include both departments and programs.